joey-carlson/sis-engine/docs/USER_GUIDE.md

 ## Philosophy in Practice

-**SPAR's Core Mantra:**
+**SiS's Core Mantra:**
-> SPAR does not decide what happens.
-SPAR decides when accumulated pressure can no longer be ignored.
+> SiS does not decide what happens.
+SiS decides when accumulated pressure can no longer be ignored.

 **What This Means for You:**
 - You play the game normally
-- SPAR tracks what you can't ignore
+- SiS tracks what you can't ignore
 - Complications feel like consequences, not random events
 - Critical moments emerge, they aren't scheduled